harinipsamy/harinipsamy.github.io/_posts/2020-08-01-standardizing-data.md

 Some ways to standardize datasets

 ### De-meaning

 Transform the data such that the mean of the transformed dataset is zero.
 This process is called de-meaning, as we subtract (or remove) the sample mean from each observation.

 ### Normalization

 Scaling is a method used to normalize the range of values of features.
-It allows for comparison between two variables which otherwise may have different range of values,and to avoid giving too much importance to features with large values.
+It allows for comparison between two variables which otherwise may have different range of values, and to avoid giving too much importance to features with large values.

 There are different methods to scale features, based on the required purpose: